The Founder's Guide to

 Overview

-The Acumen Resilient Agriculture Fund (ARAF) is a $58 million impact fund established to enhance the climate resilience of smallholder farmers in Africa.
-Founded by Acumen to tackle the pressing challenges posed by climate change, ARAF focuses on investing in early and early-growth stage agribusinesses.
-These investments are designed to help farmers anticipate, weather, and recover from climate events, ultimately increasing their yields and incomes.
+The Acumen Resilient Agriculture Fund (ARAF) is a $58 million impact fund dedicated to improving the climate resilience of smallholder farmers in Africa.
+Founded to tackle the pressing challenges posed by climate change, ARAF invests in early and early-growth stage agribusinesses that support these farmers.
+The fund aims to help farmers anticipate, weather, and recover from climate events, ultimately increasing their yields and incomes.

 Learn More